A note from the builder

 32°N is a line of latitude.
 It is, specifically, the latitude of the northern vertex of the Bermuda Triangle — Bermuda sits at roughly 32°N, 64°W, with Miami and San Juan forming the southern corners.

 A real coordinate with a real story attached: navigation, the ocean, and a touch of folklore.
-It is also easier to say and remember than the project's working name.
+It’s also easier to say and remember than the project’s working name.

 The triangle in the wordmark — 32°N▲ — is the same shape.
 It’s not arbitrary decoration; it’s the geographic anchor of the name.